Roman Soldier's Tomb Complex

 Tomb of the Roman Soldier

-The facade of the Roman Soldier Tomb is similar to the Urn Tomb, including the disk decoration on its small frieze.
+The facade of the Roman Soldier Tomb is similar to the so-called Urn Tomb, including the disk decoration on its small frieze.
 Higher up the facade, three niches are distributed between the four columns on the front of the monument.
 Each niche contains a male figure, dressed in military style, hence the name.
 It is one of the best-preserved tombs in the ancient city of Petra.

 circa 100 CE